NorthernMan54/homebridge-alexa/README.md

 Alexa device names are the same as the homebridge device names.

 This only supports accessories connected via a homebridge plugin, any 'Homekit' accessories are not supported, and will never be supported.
+See [Non-Homebridge Devices](#non-homebridge-devices)

 ## HomeKit/Homebridge Devices supported